linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 01 - The Investment Environment.md

 However, in recent years, the odds of a successful proxy contest have increased along with the rise of so-called activist investors.
 These are large and deep-pocketed investors, often hedge funds, that identify firms they believe to be mismanaged in some respect.
 They buy large positions in shares of those firms and then campaign for slots on the board of directors and/or for specific reforms.

-# Example 1.1 Activist Investors and Corporate Control
+**Example 1.1 Activist Investors and Corporate Control**

 Here are a few of the better-known activist investors, along with a sample of their more notable initiatives:

 - Nelson Peltz, Brian.
 Brian gained a seat on General Electric's board of directors and pressured the company to cut costs, to return capital to shareholders, for example, through stock buybacks, and to downsize the firm.
 William Ackman, Pershing Square.
 Took $8.3\%$ stake in software company ADP, where he pushed for management changes.
 - Dan Loeb, Third Point.
 Took large position in Royal Dutch Shell and pressed the company to split into two independent firms, one focusing on its legacy business lines, such as oil exploration and refining, and the other on low-carbon and renewable energy sources.
 - Carl Icahn.
 One of the earliest and most combative of activist investors.
 Pushed HP to accept a takeover bid made by Xerox.
 - Christer Gardell, Cevian Capital.
 Cevian is the largest activist firm in Europe.
 In 2021, it built up a $5\%$ stake in the insurer Avian and then pressured the company to commit to deeper cost reductions and to pay out $\pounds 5$ billion in dividends or stock repurchases.
 Paul Singer, Elliott Management.
 Built up a large stake in the U.K. drug manufacturer GlaxoSmithKline after GSK's disappointing performance in the development of a Covid vaccination.
 Elliott is now expected to demand a large say in the firm's future management.
 - Engine No. 1.
 A newcomer to the field, this formerly little-known fund gained the backing of large institutional investors like BlackRock and Vanguard and won three seats on the board of ExxonMobil, filling them with candidates with backgrounds in green energy and operational expertise.

 Aside from proxy contests, the real takeover threat is from other firms.
 If one firm observes another underperforming, it can acquire the underperforming business and replace management with its own team.
 The stock price should rise to reflect the prospects of improved performance, which provides an incentive for firms to engage in such takeover activity.

-# Corporate Governance and Corporate Ethics
+## Corporate Governance and Corporate Ethics

 We've argued that securities markets can play an important role in facilitating the deployment of capital to the most productive uses.
 But market signals will help to allocate capital efficiently only if investors are acting on accurate information.
 We say that markets need to be transparent for investors to make informed decisions.
 If firms can mislead the public about their prospects, then much can go wrong.

 Despite the many mechanisms to align incentives of shareholders and managers, the three years from 2000 through 2002 were filled with a seemingly unending series of scandals that collectively signaled a crisis in corporate governance and ethics.
 For example, the telecom firm WorldCom overstated its profits by at least \$3.8 billion by improperly classifying expenses as investments.
 When the true picture emerged, it resulted in the largest bankruptcy in U.S. history, at least until Lehman Brothers smashed that record in 2008.
 The next-largest U.S. bankruptcy was Enron, which used its now-notorious "special-purpose entities" to move debt off its own books and similarly present a misleading picture of its financial status.
 Unfortunately, these firms had plenty of company.
 Other firms such as Rite Aid, HealthSouth, Global Crossing, and Qwest Communications also manipulated and misstated their accounts to the tune of billions of dollars.
 And the scandals were hardly limited to the United States.
-Parmalat, the Italian dairy firm, claimed to have a\$ 4.8 billion bank account that turned out not to exist.
+Parmalat, the Italian dairy firm, claimed to have a \$4.8 billion bank account that turned out not to exist.
 These episodes suggest that agency and incentive problems are far from solved, and that transparency is far from complete.

 Other scandals of that period included systematically misleading and overly optimistic research reports put out by stock market analysts.
 (Their favorable analysis was traded for the promise of future investment banking business, and analysts were commonly compensated not for their accuracy or insight, but for their role in garnering investment banking business for their firms.)
 Additionally, initial public offerings were allocated to corporate executives as a quid pro quo for personal favors or the promise to direct future business back to the manager of the IPO.